How to tweak your consignment acceptance policy

 Is it time to review your store’s consignment acceptance policy?

 In your eagerness to build inventory, it’s tempting to accept every item that a consignor is willing to place in your store.
 However, when you’re not selective about the merchandise you accept, you not only end up with a cluttered showroom, you’ll also have stagnant inventory.
 Both of these will drive away customers.
-It’s crucial that you create a clear consignment acceptance policy.
+As a result, create a clear and concise consignment acceptance policy.

 Where to begin

 First of all, realize your policy doesn’t have to have legal mumbo jumbo to be considered a legal and binding contract.
 Make your policy and your actual contract as easy for all parties to understand as possible.
 Begin by identifying yourself and your stated purpose.

 No two consignment shops are exactly alike which is what makes them so successful.
 That being said, there are no industry standards for a merchandise intake procedure.
 That process can be handled in a number of different ways.